-The periwinkle plant – Catharanthus roseus or lochnera rosea, also known as rosy periwinkle, is a lovely small plant that grows outside very well but also finds itself at home in a summer window.
+The periwinkle plant (Vinca flower) – Catharanthus roseus or lochnera rosea, also known as rosy periwinkles, is a lovely small plant that grows outside very well but finds itself at home in a summer window.

-The plant Catharanthus roseus is sometimes called Vinca minor and common periwinkle.
+The plant Catharanthus roseus is sometimes called Vinca minor and Vinca periwinkle.
 It’s also commonly called the Madagascar Periwinkle.

 Here is the primary reason to use the correct botanical names of plants.
-Vinca minor is also known as the common periwinkle is a different plant and is considered an invasive species in:
+Vinca minor is a member of the dogbane family and is known as the common periwinkle a different plant and is considered an invasive species in:

 - South Carolina

 - Lesser periwinkle

 … serves as a ground cover plant where grass won’t grow.